 Due to the continued prevalence of Covid-19, all volunteers should wear masks while interacting with patients.
 Volunteers should use precautions in any situation when they may interact with blood or body fluids.
-These precautions involve creating a barrier between themselves and any bodily fluid – the most common way to do that is through the use of masks and gloves.
+These precautions involve creating a barrier between themselves and any bodily fluid – the most common way to do that is with masks and gloves.
 Most patients have gloves available in their homes which have been provided by Hospice Austin.
 Note that gloves do not replace the need for hand hygiene!
 Hospice Austin continues to require masking during any patient visits.

 If you are exposed to a body fluid, immediately wash or flush the exposed area thoroughly.
 You should then follow up with the Hospice Austin Employee Health Nurse to determine if any follow up protocols are required.
 If you have an exposure to Covid-19, or Covid-like symptoms, please discuss with your supervisor and await instructions from Employee Health prior to any in person volunteering.
 If you have an infection please refrain from in-person visits for the full duration of your illness.

 ||Positive covid test in the past 10 days

 ||Shortness of breath

 I understand that Hospice Austin, a healthcare facility, requires TB testing at the time of volunteer training and a TB screening questionnaire annually thereafter.

 - • HIV infection or receipt of an organ transplant

 - • Treatment with medications called TNF-alpha antagonists which lower the immune system (e.g., infliximab, etanercept, etc).

 - • Chronic steroids (equivalent of prednisone 15mg/day for 1 month or more).